ADVisualizer/ADV-UI/README.md

 ## ADV-UI
-The ADV-UI is a JavaFX application which is responsible for visualizing the classes of the ADV Lib.
+The ADV-UI is a JavaFX application responsible for visualizing the classes of the ADV Lib.
 If the UI-JAR can be found on the classpath, the application is automatically started by the ADV-Lib.
 Otherwise the JAR must be started manually.